CLEF. Crowdsourcing Linked Entities via web Form

 If the label is followed by *, the field is mandatory and it is used to associate a title to the record.
 While typing, a lookup service searches the catalogue to show whether records with a similar title already exist and prevents from data duplication.
 However, the lookup does not enforce any behaviour (duplicates could be created).

-If followed by the Wikidata icon (a bar code), an autocomplete service is called while typing.
-The user is encouraged to reuse terms from Wikidata.
-If no matches with the input text are found in Wikidata, terms from the catalogue are also suggested, to encourage reuse and consistency of data.
+If followed by the icon of one of the services (e.g., Wikidata, VIAF, or GeoNames), an autocomplete service is called while typing.
+The user is encouraged to reuse terms from these services.
+If no matches with the input text are found in them, terms from the catalogue are also suggested, to encourage reuse and consistency of data.

 Text areas allow longer descriptions to be included and can be expanded vertically.